 I guide from the side.

 And that was it, back to the game.
-No particular reaction from Alex, who, I think it’s fair to say, didn’t look enthusiastic.
+No particular reaction from Alex, who, I think it’s fair to say, did not look enthusiastic.
 Then again, he didn’t look unenthusiastic, necessarily.

 But maybe not.